37 Metaphors for Lost with Meaning and Examples

 32. Lost in a Web of Lies

-Meaning: A web of lies represents an entangled and complex situation, symbolizing being lost in a situation full of deceit or confusion.
+Meaning: A web of lies represents an entangled and complex situation.

 Examples in Context: